 Healing from hypochondria involves disrupting deeply held beliefs and thought patterns that may have been part of your life for years, so it requires specialized therapeutic interventions designed to create meaningful change.
 When your hypochondria co-occurs with addiction, these therapies must also take into account your substance abuse to create a foundation for complete healing.

 Integrated residential drug treatment is considered the gold standard for helping people with hypochondria and addiction find resolution to overwhelming distress and achieve sustainable emotional and behavioral wellness.
-Through a personalized treatment plan designed around your unique needs, you will be given the tools to identify obstacles standing in the way of recovery and develop strategies to remove them.
-Your treatment plan should incorporate a range of modern, evidence-based therapies, including:
+Your treatment should incorporate a range of modern, evidence-based therapies, including:

 - Cognitive Behavioral Therapy

 Depending on your individual symptoms, pharmacological options such as antidepressants or anti-anxiety medications may also be used as part of your treatment plan to alleviate your suffering and allow you to engage more fully in therapy.